-The data set consists of more than 8,000 acoustic impulse responses measured at 80 different position on the body.
+The data set consists of more than 8,000 acoustic impulse responses measured at 80 different positions on the body.
 The 80 microphones were tested on five different hat/headphone styles and with six different types of clothing.
 The sound in the recordings came from 24 different directions to simulate noisy crowds.

 The group, including Corey’s adviser, CSL Professor Andrew Singer, and former undergraduate student Naoki Tsuda, spent weeks placing 80 microphones all over a mannequin and Corey himself in the CSL Augmented Listening Laboratory.
 They then recorded acoustic impulse responses to study the acoustics of the body and whether or not clothes plays a difference in how microphones pick up noise.
 The collected data is used by the team in the paper being presented at ICASSP this week, but they wanted the data to go farther.

 “We’ve been frustrated when trying to use data sets that aren’t open,” said Corey.
 “Wearable arrays are important and more people should research it.
 Having this data out there will make it more convenient to do so.”

 Future researchers can use the data to simulate wearable microphone arrays with different numbers of microphones at different points on the body.
 Many humans are already wearing multiple devices with microphones, and this data could help take advantage of that.
 Engineers can use it to design new products and study performance tradeoffs for different applications.
 A few of the potential applications for the data include augmented reality, speech recognition, and acoustic event detection, among others.
 Without the data set created by the CSL team, each researcher would have to build their own prototypes and test them, which is time-consuming and expensive.